xenith/django-base-template/README.md

 Admin:

 - Includes django-admin-toolbar for development and production (enabled for superusers)
-- Includes two debug-toolbar panels that are useful, but are disabled until they support Django 1.4
+- Includes django-debug-toolbar-user-panel, which is quite useful, but is disabled until it fully supports Django 1.5
- - django-debug-toolbar-user-panel
- - memcache-debug-panel

 Testing: